laihaotao/handwriting-synthesis/readme.md

   --timesteps TIMESTEPS
                         step in time direction for LSTM --hidden_size HIDDEN_SIZE
-                        number of hiddent state for a LSTM cell --mix_components MIX_COMPONENTS
+                        number of hidden size for a LSTM cell --mix_components MIX_COMPONENTS
                         number of mixture distribution --K K                 number of gaussian functions for attention